Park City Winter Conference

-We kindly request session proposals for the 2024 meeting.
-In keeping with the established ethos of the meeting, the 1.5- or 2-hour long sessions should include three or four speakers and devote at least 50% of the time to discussion.
-If you wish to organize a session, please provide 1) a title, 2) names, affiliations, and emails of the speakers, 3) a paragraph summarizing the session’s topic and discussion goals, and 4) a brief statement on the diversity of your session speakers.
-Please make sure that your proposed speakers are available and willing to participate at the conference in Park City and that they did not speak at the conference the previous year (chairing a previous session is fine).
+In preparation for the 2025 meeting we kindly request session proposals.
+In keeping with the established ethos of the meeting, the 2-hour long sessions should include three or four speakers and devote at least 50% of the time to discussion.
+If you wish to organize a session, please provide 1) a title, 2) names, affiliations, and emails of the speakers and 3) a paragraph summarizing the session’s topic and discussion goals.
+Please make sure that your proposed speakers are available and willing to participate at the conference in Park City.

 As you consider topics to propose and speakers to be invited, keep in mind that we would like to attract new people to the meeting, especially scientists in early- to mid-career who might become regular attendees.
 We encourage you to consider the racial and gender diversity of your proposed panel.
 We will try to balance the topics according to levels of analysis and how recently the topic or speakers were included in previous conferences.